22 Healthy Ice Cream and Frozen Dessert Recipes

-Every chilly spoonful of this ultra-creamy gelato lingers with sweet notes of dried hibiscus.
+Every chilly spoonful of this ultra-creamy gelato lingers with sweet notes of dried hibiscus (yes, we used actual edible flowers to make this healthy gelato recipe).
 Blend the flowery Italian treat with sweet cantaloupe or watermelon for a healthy fix of fruit, then serve in adorable bowls at your next garden party.

 Golden Pineapple Granita

-Fresh pineapple, honey, and lime juice are all you need to make this naturally sweet, 63-calorie granita.
-Garnish the sunny yelllow treat with lip-smacking lime for a tart finish.
+Fresh pineapple, honey, and lime juice are all you need to make this naturally sweet, 63-calorie granita (essentially flavored, crushed ice).
+And we didn't skimp on the pineapple flavor—this healthy frozen dessert calls for a whole pineapple.
+Garnish the sunny yellow treat with lip-smacking lime for a tart finish.

 Banana Crunch Pops